1

 Description:

-Myriad Genetics is seeking an experienced Medical Science Liaison (MSL) to support the Somatic / Tumor Genomics portfolio within Myriad Genetics.
-This field-based, scientifically focused role supports liquid and tumor profiling across solid tumors, including MRD testing, NGS based assays, biomarker driven therapy selection, resistance mechanisms, and treatment monitoring.
+Myriad Genetics is seeking a Medical Science Liaison (MSL) to support the Somatic / Tumor Genomics portfolio within the Precision Oncology business unit.
+This field based, scientifically focused role supports liquid and tumor profiling across solid tumors, including NGS based assays, biomarker driven therapy selection, resistance mechanisms, and treatment monitoring.

-The MSL will engage with medical oncologists, gynecologic oncologists, surgeons, molecular pathologists, and urologists across academic centers, and community oncology practices.
+The MSL will engage with medical oncologists, gynecologic oncologists, surgeons, molecular pathologists, urologists, academic centers, and community oncology practices.
 This individual will serve as a conduit of clinical expertise, scientific exchange, and insights that inform medical strategy.

-This position reports to the Director of Medical Affairs, Somatic, and partners closely with Medical Affairs colleagues, product, R&D, clinical operations, marketing, commercial teams, and cross-functional leadership.
+This position reports to the Director of Medical Affairs, Somatic, and partners closely with Medical Affairs colleagues, R&D, clinical operations, marketing, commercial teams (if role design includes sales support), and cross-functional leadership.

 Responsibilities: